Formerly Heartsparks Music Therapy

 To register call 902.423.6995 or email firstname.lastname@example.org.

 Adaptive lessons are a combination of fundamental music learning and therapeutic based goals.
 Lessons are tailored to the strengths, learning style, and unique needs of the individual.
-Adaptations can include specialized music notation, modified instrument tunings, physical adaptation of instruments, use of client preferred music, and attention to the sensory environment of the lesson space.
+Adaptations can include specialized music notation, modified instrument tunings, physical adaptation of instruments, use of participant preferred music, and attention to the sensory environment of the lesson space.
 Our music therapy faculty are able to provide adapted lessons in piano, guitar, ukulele, voice and flute.

 The MCPA has hired Certified Music Therapist, Anna Plaskett, as our new Music Therapy Department Head.
 Anna brings 18 years of experience working in the field of music therapy, both as a practitioner, music therapy internship supervisor, and business owner of Heartsparks Music Therapy.